-Ji Hongbo is the country representative for The Asia Foundation in China, a position she has held since January 2016.
+Ji Hongbo formerly served as the country representative for The Asia Foundation in China.
 Hongbo joined the Foundation’s Beijing office in 2007.
-An experienced and skilled international development specialist, she has successfully managed a range of programs with the Foundation, including disaster management, women’s empowerment, charitable sector development, regional cooperation and China-U.S. relations.
-Most recently, she has been directing the re-orientation of the Foundation’s activities to focus more on contributing to China’s constructive global engagement.
+An experienced and skilled international development specialist, she successfully managed a range of programs with the Foundation, including disaster management, women’s empowerment, charitable sector development, regional cooperation and China-U.S. relations.
+Most recently, she directed the re-orientation of the Foundation’s activities to focus more on contributing to China’s constructive global engagement.

 Additionally, Hongbo has five years of diplomatic experience with China’s Ministry of Foreign Affairs.
 Her service included an assignment at the Permanent Mission of China to the United Nations in New York and as an interpreter in the Ministry’s prestigious Translation and Interpretation Department.

 Education: Ji Hongbo holds a bachelor’s degree in English Language and Literature from Beijing Foreign Studies University as well as a master’s degree in International Relations with a specialization in Development Studies from Yale University where she was a Henry H.L.
 Fan Fellow.
 In addition, she received a Simultaneous Conference Interpretation Certificate from the Commission of the European Union.
 She holds a doctoral degree in Administrative Law from China University of Political Science and Law.